 Smoking regularly affects the flow of saliva into your mouth.
 You need to know that proper saliva flow is really important to have healthy teeth and gums.
 The major functions of saliva are to wash away the food particles stuck in between your teeth or along your gum line and also fight against the harmful bacteria present in your mouth.
 Less flow of saliva creates a perfect circumstance for the growth of bacteria and as a result, increases the risk of suffering from serious dental problems in the days to come.
 Deposition of the remnant food particles plays a primary role in the build-up of a colorless film-like layer consisting of bacteria known as plaque.
-It is essential to find out that not removing the plaque daily leads to the formation of a hardened layer called the tartar.
+It is essential to find out that not removing the plaque daily leads to the formation of a hardened layer called tartar.
 Once the tartar is formed, it can only be removed by a professional dental hygienist.
-You must have now figured how smoking initiates the buildup of plaque or tartar and ultimately cause dental issues such as tooth decay.
+You must have now figured out how smoking initiates the buildup of plaque or tartar and ultimately causes dental issues such as tooth decay.

 Smoking can be the reason for Yellow Teeth

 The shiny white glaze of the teeth is one of the factors that make an attractive smile.
 Smoking creates yellowish spots on your teeth that hamper the beauty of your smile.
 Though the advancements in the field of modern dentistry have led to the emergence of dental treatments for various problems, yellowish teeth are one of them.
 Undergoing a teeth whitening treatment session at a dental office can help you get rid of the yellow stains and regain shiny white teeth.
-But continuing to smoke even after the treatment will nullify the outcome of the treatment with time and create yellowish teeth once again.
+However, continuing to smoke even after the treatment will nullify the outcome of the treatment with time and create yellowish teeth once again.

 Smoking can cause Oral Cancer

 People who smoke are more likely to suffer from the problem of throat, lip, or mouth cancer.
-We can draw an inference from this fact that smoking is one of the major contributing factors to the chances of suffering from oral cancer.
+We can draw an inference from the fact that smoking is one of the major contributing factors to the chances of suffering from oral cancer.
 Quit smoking if you do not wish to go through immense discomfort and pain.

 Smoking can have an impact on your Blood Circulation

 It has been seen that smokers face the problem of bleeding from the gums during brushing and flossing.
 This can be easily explained if you keep the negative impact of smoking under consideration.
 Smoking tobacco affects the gum tissues and also interferes with blood circulation, causing severe problems such as gum disease or bleeding from gums.
 So, avoiding smoking is a prominent factor among the tips to prevent gum disease.
-You might have also noticed that a smoker’s wound takes longer to heal after going through gum treatment, extraction, implant if compared with a non-smoker.
+You might have also noticed that a smoker’s wound takes longer to heal after going through gum treatment, extraction, and implant if compared with a non-smoker.

 Smoking can cause Bad Breath or Halitosis